Understanding AIAG-VDA DFMEA (SFMEA and DFMEA) for Design and Project Team Members

 Omnex is not a VDA or VDA-QMC licensed training provider.

 Join Omnex for this important industry approach integrating AIAG and VDA FMEAs.
-Omnex FMEA experts many of who are writers of the FMEA standards have worked extensively with both AIAG and VDA FMEAs formats.
+Omnex FMEA experts many who are writers of the FMEA standards have worked extensively with both AIAG and VDA FMEAs formats.
 They will show you how to manage your existing AIAG or VDA FMEAs and the steps to transition to the AIAG-VDA FMEA approach.

-This 1-day seminar addresses all of the elements of the Design Failure Mode Effects Analysis (DFMEA) and Design Verification Planning process and defines it as a process within your organization.
+This 1 day seminar addresses all of the elements of the Design Failure Mode Effects Analysis (DFMEA) and Design Verification Planning process, and defines it as a process within your organization.

-The approaches discussed and employed in this course are consistent with the intent and guidelines in the AIAG-VDA FMEA Handbook (1st edition, 2019) issued by AIAG and VDA, APQP xx Edition, and IATF 16949:2016.
+The training is an introduction and an overview to understanding the seven steps of the AIAG-VDA FMEA process.
+This course has similar content to the Practitioner course but without the case study.
+The approaches discussed and employed in this course are consistent with the intent and guidelines in the AIAG-VDA FMEA Handbook (1st edition, 2019) issued by AIAG and VDA, APQP 3rd Edition, and IATF 16949:2016.

 Learning Objectives